 You configured the Button rectangle and wrote an EB GUIDE Script which changes the size of the Button rectangle in run-time.

 Configuring the button text

-In the navigation area, click the Button text label, and go to the Properties panel.
+In the Navigation component, click the Button text label, and go to the Properties component.

 Step 2 Enter grow! in the text text box.
+Step 3